ronanquillevere/ronanquillevere.github.io/_posts/2015-09-11-ddd-jqassistant.markdown

 Typicaly if you are using DDD you have defined layers inside your backend code.
 Those layers can vary a little bit between intrepretation of the DDD concept, as dependencies between layers.

 In my case here are the layers of my application backend.
 Arrows represent authorized dependencies between layers.
 For example Interfaces depend on application.
-It means you can use application object inside an object of the interfaces layer.
+It means you can use application objects inside an object of the interfaces layer.

 <img class="center" src="/img/dddlayers.jpg" alt="ddd layers" width="400px">